Australia at the IMO

 - Shipping is critical to Australia’s economic prosperity, environmental protection and standard of living, transporting 98 per cent (by volume) of Australia’s international merchandise trade.

 - Australia is dedicated to the work of IMO.
-We participate in all IMO meetings and maintain permanent representation in London.
+We participate in all IMO meetings, chair several working groups and maintain permanent representation in London.

 Council membership comes under one of three categories: